tdumitrescu/virtual-jade/README.md

 - `pretty=false`: whether to beautify the resulting JS.
   Requires you to install `js-beautify` yourself.
 - `propsWrapper`: optional object to wrap Jade attributes in; for example, with `propsWrapper = 'props'`, the template `div(foo="bar")` will translate to something like `h('div', {props: {foo: 'bar'}})` rather than `h('div', {foo: 'bar'})`
+- `rawProps`: whether to skip Jade attribute -> HTML property conversion; this is set to true in the default Snabbdom configuration
 - `runtime`: optional override to include any arbitrary Virtual DOM library that defines the `h()` hyperscript function.
 E.g. `var h = require('my-special-lib/h');`
 - `vdom`: name of the Virtual DOM library configuration to load (currently either `virtual-dom` or `snabbdom`).